HomeSpan/HomeSpan/docs/Pixels.md

 HomeSpan includes two dedicated classes that provide for easy control of "addressable" RGB LEDs.
 The **Pixel()** class is used for RGB and RGBW LEDs that require only a single "data" control wire, such as this 8-pixel [NeoPixel RGB Stick](https://www.adafruit.com/product/1426) or this single-pixel [NeoPixel RGBW LED](https://www.adafruit.com/product/2759).
 The **Dot()** class is used for RGB LEDs that require two control wires ("data" and "clock"), such as this 144-pixel [DotStar RGB Strip](https://www.adafruit.com/product/2241) or this 60-pixel [RGB LED Strip](https://www.sparkfun.com/products/14015).

-Both classes allow you to individually set each of the "pixels" in a multi-pixel LED strip to a different 24-bit RGB color (or 32-bit color, if using RGBW LEDs).
-Alternatively, the classes allow you to simply specify a single 24-bit (or 32-bit) color to duplicate across all pixels.
+Both classes allow you to individually set each of the "pixels" in a multi-pixel LED strip to a different 24-bit RGB (red/green/blue) color.
+The Pixel class also supports 16-bit WC (warm-white/cool-white) pixels, 32-bit RGBW (red/green/blue/white) pixels, and 40-bit RGBWC pixels (i.e. red/green/blue/warm-white/cool-white).
+Alternatively, the classes allow you to simply specify a single color to duplicate across all pixels.

 The methods for both classes are nearly identical, which allows you to readily interchange code written for single-wire devices to use with two-wire devices (and vice-versa) with only minor modifications.

-## *Pixel(uint8_t pin, [pixelType_t pixelType])*
+## *Pixel(uint8_t pin, [const char *pixelType])*

-Creating an instance of this **class** configures the specified *pin* to output a waveform signal suitable for controlling a single-wire, addressable RGB or RGBW LED device with an arbitrary number of pixels.
-Such devices typically contain SK6812 or WS2812 LEDs.
+Creating an instance of this **class** configures the specified *pin* to output a waveform signal suitable for controlling a single-wire, addressable RGB, WC, RGBW, or RGBWC LED device with an arbitrary number of pixels.
 Arguments, along with their defaults if left unspecified, are as follows:

   * *pin* - the pin on which the RGB control signal will be output; normally connected to the "data" input of the addressable LED device
-  * *pixelType* - controls the order in which color data is transmitted, as well as whether the device contains 3-color (red/green/blue) or&nbsp;4&#8209;color (red/green/blue/white) LEDs.
-Pre-defined values for *pixelType* are provided in the **PixelType** namespace.
-Choose from one of the following twelve formats:

-    * *PixelType::RGB, PixelType::RBG, PixelType::BRG, PixelType::BGR, PixelType::GBR, PixelType::GRB*
-    * *PixelType::RGBW, PixelType::RBGW, PixelType::BRGW, PixelType::BGRW, PixelType::GBRW, PixelType::GRBW*
+  * *pixelType* - a character string that specifies the type of LEDs to be controlled (e.g. WC, or RBGW) as well as the order in which color data is transmitted (e.g. RGB vs GBR).
+    * for 3-color devices (e.g. an RGB LED), *pixelType* should be set to the characters "RGB" in whatever order required by your device
+    * for 4-color devices (e.g. an RGB LED plus a White LED), *pixelType* should be set to the characters "RGBW" in whatever order required by your device
+    * for 5-color devices (e.g. an RGB LED plus separate Warm-White and Cool-White LEDs), *pixelType* should be set to the characters "RGBWC" in whatever order required by your device
+    * for 2-color devices (e.g. Warm-White and Cool-White LEDs only), *pixelType* should be set to the characters "WC-" in whatever order required by your device, where "-" represents a dummy byte since manufacturers of warm-white/cool-white LED strips generally use 3-channel device drivers (designed to operate RGB LEDs) but only connect 2 of the channels, say (Red and Green) to the Warm-White and Cool-White LEDs, leaving a third channel (in this example Blue), unconnected.

-* Example: `Pixel myDevice(26, PixelType::BRGW);` creates a 4-color RGBW device attached to pin 26 where the colors are transmitted in the order blue, red, green, and then white
+  * example: `Pixel myDevice(26, "WBRG");` creates a 4-color RGBW device attached to pin 26 where the colors are transmitted in the order white, blue, red, green

-Note that *pixelType* is optional.
-If left unspecified, the default value is *PixelType::GRB*.
+  * note that *pixelType* is optional.
+If left unspecified, the default value is "GRB"

 > [!TIP]
 > Since it is often not obvious which type of LED your specific device may have, HomeSpan includes a sketch designed to help you determine the correct value of *pixelType*.
 See [*File → Examples → HomeSpan → Other Examples → PixelTester*](../examples/Other%20Examples/PixelTester) under the Arduino IDE for detailed instructions.
 Please use this tester sketch if you find the colors of your Pixel device are not matching what appears in the Home App.